vitest-dev/vitest/docs/config/index.md

 - **Type**: `boolean`
 - **Default**: `false`

 Allow tests and suites that are marked as only.
+This also requires to set `threads` to `false`.

 ### dangerouslyIgnoreUnhandledErrors